influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/smtp-server.md

 ---

 InfluxDB Enterprise requires a functioning SMTP server to invite users to the console.
-If you’re working on Ubuntu 14.04 and are looking for an SMTP server to use for development purposes, the following steps will get you up and running with [MailCatcher](https://mailcatcher.me/).
+If you’re working on **Ubuntu 14.04+** and are looking for an SMTP server to use for development purposes, the following steps will get you up and running with [MailCatcher](https://mailcatcher.me/).

 Note that MailCatcher will NOT send actual emails, it merely captures email